davidfrank96/local-man-platform-app/docs/navigation.md

 - category

 There is no separate user-facing sort dropdown at the moment.
 Ordering is automatic and based on discovery logic.
+Search and filter state is shared across mobile Home and Map; do not introduce separate mobile tab-specific filter stores.